SMTP vs Email Marketing Software: What Is the Difference?

 Pricing checked

-Pricing and plan details in this guide were checked in May 2026 from public provider pricing pages and help documentation.
-Treat them as a buyer-friendly snapshot, not a contractual quote.
+Pricing and plan details in this guide were verified in May 2026 from public provider pricing pages and help documentation.
+Treat them as a buyer-friendly editorial snapshot, not a contractual quote.
+Verify current pricing directly with each provider before purchase.

 Stay in the loop